timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 * Bitcoin blocks
 * Coinbase transactions (miner revenue)

-By using continuous aggregate from the beginning, your analytical and time-series queries are vastly simplified and sped up going forward.
+By using continuous aggregates, your analytical and time-series queries are vastly simplified and sped up going forward.

-This tutorial also shows you how to keep these continuous aggregate views up-to-date automatically with refresh policies.
+This tutorial, in a later section, also shows you how to keep these continuous aggregate views up-to-date automatically with refresh policies.

 ## Hyperfunctions for simplified statistical queries
 In the following queries you can find custom SQL functions that are not part of